newliteraciesalliance/newliteraciesalliance.org/about-us/join.md

         <h2>Volunteer Opportunities</h2>
     </div>
     <div class="contentbox">
         <p> Many people contribute many talents to the lessons produced by New Literacies Alliance.
-If you have talents to share and would like to be involved in upcoming development efforts, please contact one of our <a href="/about-us/">Project Leaders</a>. </p>
+If you have talents to share and would like to be involved in upcoming development efforts, please contact one of our <a href="{{ "/about-us/" | relative_url }}">Project Leaders</a>. </p>
         <p>The time commitment for volunteers is approximately 20 hours per semester. </p>
         <h3>Content Creators</h3>
         <ul>